freeCodeCamp/freeCodeCamp/guide/english/react/index.md

 ---
 # React

 React is a JavaScript library for building user interfaces.
+It is maintained by [Facebook](https://github.com/facebook/react) and a vast community of individual developers and companies.
 It was voted the most loved in the "Frameworks, Libraries, and Other Technologies" category of Stack Overflow's 2017 Developer Survey.<sup>1</sup>

 React is a JavaScript library and React applications built on it run in the browser, NOT on the server.
 Applications of this kind only communicate with the server when necessary, which makes them very fast compared to traditional websites that force the user to wait for the server to re-render entire pages and send them to the browser.